vincenzomadaghiele/MAAL/README.md

 ## Generating tracks with the Offline ALL

 Open a terminal.
-Configure the settings of the looper by modifying the file `config.json`; set the audiofile to be used for the offline ALL in the python script.
+Configure the settings of the looper by modifying a configuration file like `config.json` in this repository; set the audiofile to be used for the offline ALL in the python script.
 Then run:
 ```
-python3 offlineALL.py
+python3 offlineALL.py --SOUNDFILE_FILEPATH <path/to/soundfile.wav> --CONFIG_FILEPAHT <path/to/configfile.json> --OUTPUT_DIR_PATH <path/to/outputdir>
 ```
-This will generate a the corresponding audiotracks and visualizations in a new folder in `./01_output_offline/...`.
+This will generate a the corresponding audiotracks and visualizations in a new folder with the same name as the soudfile in `<path/to/outputdir>`.

 ## Playing with the Online ALL

 #### Python
 Open a terminal.
-Configure the settings of the looper by modifying the file `config.json`.
+Configure the settings of the looper by modifying a configuration file like `config.json` in this repository.
 Then run:
 ```
-python3 onlineALL.py
+python3 onlineALL.py --CONFIG_FILEPAHT <path/to/configfile.json>
 ```